DragonBet

 Withdrawal Processing and Support

-Being a Playbook Gaming site means that DragonBet is subject to the same payment processes that apply to all of its sister sites.
+Despite no longer being a Playbook Gaming site (officially, anyway), DragonBet is still subject to the same payment processes that apply to all of its former sister sites.
 That isn’t good news.
 The only way to conduct transactions with this site is through debit cards (Visa/Mastercard/Maestro), and you won’t get your withdrawals quickly.
 The minimum wait is two business days, it could take up to five.
 You can forget about same-day or even next-day withdrawals – it isn’t going to happen.
 We’re not sure why this operator is so badly stuck in the past when it comes to banking.

 Customer Support and Licensing

 Again, much like its sister sites, DragonBet is stuck in the past in this department.
 For customer support, you can email [email protected] or contact the brand on social media.
 It has Instagram, Facebook and Twitter/X accounts.
 There’s no number to call, and there isn’t even a live chat facility.
-The licence that covers DragonBet is UK Gambling Commission licence 50122, and is held by Playbook Gaming Limited.
-This licence, which is clean, also covers the DragonBet sister sites.
+The licence that covers DragonBet is UK Gambling Commission licence 64908, and is held by DragonBet Ltd. This licence, which is clean, isn’t the someone that covers the DragonBet sister sites we’ve listed above – most of them are still with Playbook.

 DragonBet – The Verdict